FondoExtension/stress_extension/README.md

 # Stress Extension

-Made for NURS180 by Colin Li
+Customized chrome relaxation extension for NURS180 by Colin Li

 A collection of visual and audio relaxation videos.
 For convenient access while studying.